United Nations International School of Hanoi: Curriculum

 The curriculum is international, drawing upon English language programs and the framework provided by the International Baccalaureate Organization.
 The School has adopted the IB Programmes: Primary Years (K-5), Middle Years (Grades 6-10) and in Grades 11-12, the School has adopted the IB Diploma Programme.
 Participation in the IB Diploma Programme is available to all students at UNIS Hanoi.

-Instruction in the world and home country languages, the arts, physical education, and English-as-an-Additional Language supplement a core curriculum.
-UNIS Hanoi has a learning support and counseling program at all grade levels.
-There is an extensive co-curricular programme of sports and activities and a strong commitment to service-learning, reflecting the spirit of the UN ideals and principles.
-The School has a fully resourced library and media center. and has a strong commitment to integrating technology throughout the curriculum with a one-to-one personal computer tablet program for all students from Grades 4-12 and mobile computer labs for students in Discovery through Grade 3.